saaduly101/KP628---NutriPOS/README.md

 ## Installation
 1. Clone the repository.
-2. Host the root directory of the repository.
+2. Host the NUTRIPOS directory of the repository.

 ## Usage
 **public/products.html** is the starting point, allowing one to view the recipes saved in their database.
 From here, one can delete recipes, add a new recipe, or edit an existing recipe.